Would-Be NYC Subway Bomber Najibullah Zazi Sentencing Today

 Paulin-Ramirez, now forty, was sentenced to prison on terrorism charges in 2014 and released in March 2017.

-Zazi's sentencing will take place today in New York at 12:30 p.m.
+Zazi's sentencing will take place on May 2 in New York at 12:30 p.m.
 Mountain Daylight Time.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!

-Note: This story has been updated to reflect Zazi's new sentencing date.